hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api.html.markdown

 ---

-An `authentication_settings` block exports the following:

-* `subscription_key_required` - Whether the API requires a subscription key or not.

----

 A `subscription_key_parameter_names` block exports the following:

 * `header` - The name of the HTTP Header which should be used for the Subscription Key.